 Dr. Seung-Schik Yoo, Harvard

-His research interests include the continued development and extension of 3D bioprinting technology, and further innovations in functional neuromodulatory techniques using focused ultrasound (FUS), along with their clinical translations through collaboration with clinicians and researchers world-wide.
-With over 90 peer reviewed publications, Dr. Yoo has made a large contribution to the current literatures in his field.
+His research interests include the continued development and extension of 3D bioprinting technology, and further innovations in functional neuromodulatory techniques using focused ultrasound (FUS), along with their clinical translations through collaboration with clinicians and researchers worldwide.
+With over 90 peer-reviewed publications, Dr. Yoo has made a large contribution to the current literature in his field.

 Dr. Ye Fang, Corning